CraryPrimitiveMan/awesome-with-star/awesome/pmuens_awesome-serverless.md

 - [Serverless cloud-native landscape](https://medium.com/memory-leak/serverless-cloud-native-landscape-new-from-redpoint-ventures-and-the-cloud-native-computing-181711d885f7) - Post which describes the serverless cloud-native landscape.
 - [Serverless ETL job processing](https://serverless.com/blog/etl-job-processing-with-serverless-lambda-and-redshift/) - Post about ETL job processing with the Serverless Framework, AWS Lambda and AWS Redshift.
 - [AWS CloudTrail log analytics](https://hackernoon.com/serverless-app-aws-cloudtrail-log-analytics-using-amazon-elasticsearch-service-76ed8dfa064a) - How to build a serverless AWS CloudTrail log analytics service using AWS Elasticsearch.
+- [Using custom API gateway authorizers with Serverless](https://foobar123.com/custom-api-gateway-authorizers-fae29a6bab4a) - How to use custom API Gateway authorizers with the Serverless Framework.
+- [Serverless big data ETL / OLAP queries](https://medium.com/@l1990790120/how-we-do-serverless-big-data-etl-olap-queries-15979a71574) - How to do serverless big data ETL / OLAP queries.
+- [Handling traffic spikes without wasting money - Part 1](https://medium.com/@patrick_16434/handling-traffic-spikes-without-wasting-money-part-1-22f26067da77) - Part 1 of the blog post series about the startup ["Poang"](https://www.poang.com) using serverless technologies to handle their growth.
+- [Handling traffic spikes without wasting money - Part 2](https://medium.com/@patrick_16434/handling-traffic-spikes-without-wasting-money-part-2-b39a25d780f0) - Part 2 of the blog post series about the startup ["Poang"](https://www.poang.com) using serverless technologies to handle their growth.

 ## Screencasts